Star Trek: Discovery Series Premiere Recap: Get Back in the Antiproton Chamber!

 • When the credits began.

-• Again during the credits when they showed, like, a blueprint for a communicator
+• Again during the credits when they showed, like, a blueprint for a communicator.

 • Every time I heard the good old communicator chirp.